 All of our compounds, with the exception of XL119 (which was in-licensed from Bristol-Myers Squibb), were generated through our internal drug discovery efforts.
-The oncology program currently is comprised of 13 compounds - seven in clinical development and six in preclinical development.
-We plan to continue the preclinical work on XL281, XL418 and XL228 with the goal of filing three INDs in 2006.
-We further plan to continue preclinical work on XL518, XL147 and XL765, all of which are potential IND candidates in 2007.
+The oncology program currently is comprised of 14 compounds - nine in clinical development and five in preclinical development.
+In October 2006, we filed an IND for XL281 and we intend to file an IND for XL518 by the end of 2006.
+We are also continuing our preclinical work on XL418, XL147, XL765 and XL019, all of which are potential IND candidates in 2007.